 As of December 2021, BOLT is priced at $15 per person for a two-lap ride.
 Try to make reservations for a time during the first part of your cruise in case you need to reschedule due to weather.

-2. Carnival SkyCourse
+2. Have fun at Carnival SkyCourse

 Located in the Ultimate Playground zone, Carnival Mardi Gras’ 600-foot ropes course is the longest in Carnival’s fleet.